 - Begin with a 1:2 ratio.
 It works perfectly for me all the time.
 In case the ratio doesn’t work for you, reduce the water level the next time you cook to 1 ¾ cup instead of 2 cups for every 1 cup long grain rice.

 - Allow rice to rest once cooking is done, without opening the lid.
+Rice will absorb all the moisture from the steam and cook perfectly.

 Created by Jyothi Rajesh

-Jyothi Rajesh is the founder of the food blog, Curry Trail.
-She lives in Bangalore, India and is the mom of two beautiful kids.
-Her passion is creating and sharing delicious and easy recipes for the home cook.
-She’s been blogging since 2007 and many of her recipes have appeared in both online and print publications over the years.
+I’m Jyothi Rajesh (Jo for short) and i’m the founder of the food blog, Curry Trail where I share my culinary Adventures.
+I live in Bangalore, India.
+I’m a mom of two beautiful kids.
+My passion is creating and sharing delicious and easy recipes for the home cook.
+I have been blogging since 2014 and many of my recipes have appeared in both online and print publications over the years.
 Learn more about Jyothi Rajesh.

 Comments & Reviews